HqiTao/CT-crackseg/README.md

 ```python
 python train_crack.py
 ```
-And the model will be train for 100 epochs and it will save the best weights for the valiation set.
+It will run training for model and save the best weights for the validation set.

 ## Testing
 ```python